 Proponents of these measures say that keeping RVs out of parking lots or on side streets keeps crime levels lower.
-Officials often say that it reduces congestion, keeps the area clean, and that those benefits lead to safer results.
+Officials often say that it reduces congestion, and keeps the area clean and that those benefits lead to safer results.

 The law in Menlo Park restricts parking between the hours of 2-5 AM on all residential streets or within 300 feet of a residential area.
 Local residents can request up to 100 temporary permits each year.